-SPT's Partnership Board is made up of 20 elected members representing 12 constituent councils, and in 2020/21 there were seven Appointed Members.
+SPT's Partnership Board is made up of 20 elected members representing 12 constituent councils, and in 2020/21 there were eight Appointed Members.

 The Partnership is chaired by Councillor Dr Martin Bartos along with Vice Chairs Councillor Alan Moir and Councillor David Wilson.
-A full list of SPT's current members can be found at www.spt.co.uk/spt-across-the-region/aboutspt/our-team/members.
-The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of the Chief Executive, supported by other senior management.
+A full list of SPT's current members can be found at www.spt.co.uk/corporate/about/our-team/members/.
+The Partnership's policies and decisions are implemented by SPT staff under the strategic direction of Chief Executive, Gordon Maclennan and Assistant Chief Executive Valerie Davidson, supported by other senior management.